rogueleaderr/definitive_guide_to_django_deployment_2/README.md

 than it is on the surface, so I've had to read quite a lot of manuals.
 The point of this guide is to save you some of that trouble.

-Struggling to write an API builds programming acumen.
+Sometimes trouble is good.
+Struggling to design and implement an API builds programming acumen.
 Struggling to configure nginx is just a waste of time.
 I've found many partial guides to parts of Django deployment but haven't found any single, recently updated resource that lays out the **simple, Pythonic way of